Semandr/js-theory/data-strucrures-strings/README.md

 - How to destructuring objects and nested objects
 - How to change the names and mutate variables during destructuring and set default values
 - Creation of function that destructuring object immediately with default parametrs

+#

+## Spread

+### What I learned:

+- The spread operator can be used to unpack an array or any iterable variable into individual elements
+- Use spread operator when we pass arguments into a function
+- Copy array, creating a shallow copy, join two arrays
+- Make a shallow copy of object using Spread operator (ES2020)